Article 3 and 4 Directions

 Permitted development rights are provided by Article 3 of the Town and Country Planning (General Permitted Development) Order 1995 (the GPDO).
 This allows certain types of development to proceed without the need for planning permission.

 The most commonly used permitted development rights relate to dwelling houses.
 The following link provides details of common projects

 Limits on or Withdrawal of Permitted Development Rights

 While the basic aim of permitted development rights is to exclude relatively minor development proposals from planning controls, the scope of these rights are, and can be controlled by the following measures:

-- Each part of Schedule 2 of the GPDO contains a number of detailed limitations on what specifically constitutes permitted development.
+Each part of GPDO contains a number of detailed limitations on what specifically constitutes permitted development.
 These rights are more restrictive in the case of Listed Buildings, Conservation Areas, National Parks and Areas of Outstanding Natural Beauty.

-- Permitted Development rights have been removed for many types of domestic development within both Cuckfield and Lindfield conservation areas for example.
-Please contact the Development Control section (see contact details on the right hand panel) for further details on areas where Permitted Development rights have been removed.
+Permitted Development rights have been removed for many types of domestic development within both Cuckfield and Lindfield conservation areas for example.
+Please contact the Development Control section for further details on areas where Permitted Development rights have been removed.